 Numeric, the residual of the module in the linear model.
 It is calculated as the difference between the observed and expected (fitted) subtree length of a species.

-Character, 'not_significant' if the module falls inside the prediction interval of the fit, 'diverged' if a module has a higher species subtree length than the upper boundary of the prediction interval, and 'conserved' if a module has a lower species subtree length than the lower boundary of the prediction interval.
+Character, classification of the module based on the prediction interval: "diverged" if a module has a higher subtree length for the species of interest than the upper boundary of the prediction interval, "within_expectation" otherwise.

 - N